-In general, one-way MLR’s use a stimulator cell that has been rendered non-proliferative.
+In general, one-way Mixed Lymphocyte Reactions use a stimulator cell that has been rendered non-proliferative.
 Therefore the proliferative response will be reflective of the responder cell.
 This is observed as a stimulation index = 1.0.
 Suppression of the proliferative response results in a stimulation index < 1.0.

 The stimulation index is calculated by dividing the test (contains non-proliferating stimulator cells and responder cells) by the non-stimulated responder cell response.
 It is important to run both negative and positive controls in each assay.
 The negative control tests for inadvertent stimulation while the positive control assures that the responder cells are viable and capable of mounting a proliferative response.